“Color is a power which directly influences the soul.” Wassiliy Kandinsky

-The office is the place that employees spend most of their daytime.
-Thus, it should be a place where they will feel relaxed, productive and motivated.
-A place where they would enjoy spending most of their time in.
-So you need to be careful while choosing a color for decorations as it can affect the productivity of the staff.
+Office is a place where employees spend most of their daytime.
+Thus, it should be a place where they feel relaxed, productive and motivated.
+A place where they would enjoy spending the better part of the day.
+So you need to be careful while choosing a color for decorations as it can affect the productivity of your staff.

-We know that there are three primary colors: Blue, yellow and red.
-The rest of the colors are called secondary and they appear in the process of combining the primary colors.
+As you probably know there are three primary colors: blue, yellow and red.
+The rest of the colors are called secondary and appear as a result of combining the primary colors.

-There is an understanding of colors called low or high saturation, simply said bright or dim shades of colors.
+As you might know – there are low saturation colors and high saturation colors. simply put – bright or dim shades of colors.
 It is recommended to choose high saturation colors as they are more stimulating, but do not overuse them.

 Choosing only one color for design in general is not a great idea, as it might be boring.
 You need to choose decorations in different colors for some contrast.